ladoomar20/device-receiving-operations-dashboard/README.md

-Device Receiving Operations Dashboard
+# Device Receiving Operations Dashboard (Power BI)

-Power BI dashboard analyzing device receiving, processing, and shipping operations in a logistics workflow.
-Project Overview
-This project analyzes device lifecycle operations within a warehouse environment.
-Devices are received at a processing facility and move through multiple operational stages before being shipped to clients.
-The dashboard visualizes operational activity across the device pipeline, helping highlight processing volumes, device distribution, and shipment trends.
+This project analyzes device receiving and processing operations using an interactive Power BI dashboard.

+The dataset simulates a logistics workflow where devices are received at a facility, processed through operational stages such as triage, QA, kitting, inventory, liquidation, and exceptions, and ultimately shipped to clients.
+The dashboard visualizes device movement through the processing pipeline and highlights key operational metrics.

-Operational Workflow
-Devices move through the following processing stages:
-Receiving → Triage → QA → Kitting → Inventory / Liquidation / Exceptions → Shipping
-This workflow reflects common device refurbishment and logistics operations.
-Dashboard Insights
+## Key Insights
-The dashboard highlights several operational metrics, including:
-Total devices received and shipped
+- Total devices received and shipped
+- Device processing pipeline across operational stages
-Distribution of devices across processing stages Device intake trends over time
+- Device intake trends over time
-Device type distribution within incoming inventory Shipping activity by carrier
+- Distribution of device types within incoming inventory
+- Shipping activity by carrier

-These metrics help visualize operational throughput and identify potential bottlenecks within the device processing pipeline.
-Tools Used
+## Tools Used
 Power BI
-Microsoft Excel
+Excel
 Data Visualization
 Operations Analytics

+## Dataset
+The dataset represents a simulated device processing environment where each device moves through different operational stages before shipment.
+Tables include information on receiving activity, processing stages, and shipping operations.